-The decision to call the policy center the Kenny C. Guinn Center for Policy Priorities (“Guinn Center”) was motivated by a desire to model and honor the work of the late Nevada Governor Kenny Guinn, his deep understanding of the state budget, his tireless commitment to education and to Nevada, and his ability to work across party lines.
+The Guinn Center was founded in 2014 to bring an independent and data-driven voice to Nevada’s policy conversations.
+The decision to call the policy center the Kenny C. Guinn Center for Policy Priorities (“Guinn Center”) was motivated by a desire to model and honor the work of the late Nevada Governor Kenny Guinn, known for his deep understanding of the state budget, his tireless commitment to education and to Nevada, and his ability to work across party lines.

 Knowledge of state budget